-Action 1.1.8: Encourage the designation of storm shelters and the construction of tornado safe rooms in every school that does not have one.
+Action 1.1.8: Designate storm shelters and if funding becomes available, construct tornado safe rooms in every school that does not have one.

 Action Worksheet Name of Jurisdiction: Swedeborg R-III Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with insufficient storm shelters and tornado safe rooms in schools that do not have them.
-Hazard(s) Addressed: Tornado, Severe Weather - Action or Project Action/Project Number: 1.1.8 Name of Action or Project: Expansion of storm shelter availability and construction of certified tornado safe rooms.
-Action or Project Description: Encourage the designation of storm shelters and the construction of tornado safe rooms in every school that does not have one.
-Applicable Goal Statement: Reduce risks and vulnerabilities of people in hazard-prone areas through current technology, better planning, and hazard mitigation activities.
+Hazard(s) Addressed: Tornado, Severe Weather Action or Project Action/Project Number: 1.1.8 Name of Action or Expansion of storm shelter availability and construction of Project: certified tornado safe rooms. i i Ojeot.
+Designate storm shelters and as funding becomes available, Action or Project construct tornado safe rooms in every school that does not have Description: one.
+Applicable Goal Reduce risks and vulnerabilities of people in hazard-prone areas Statement: through current technology, better planning, and hazard mitigation activities.
 Estimated Cost: Unknown due to variables Benefits: Losses avoided by implementing this action include injuries and/or casualties, and emergency management costs/community costs.
 Plan for Implementation Responsible Organization/Department: School Superintendent and Board of Education Action/Project Priority: 21 - H Timeline for Completion: 5 years to increase the number of storm shelters in the county.
 10 years to construct certified tornado safe rooms in each school district.
-Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.
+Potential Fund Sources: Grants, local general revenue funds, and private donations of 1 Steritiar Fund Sources. cash, goods, or services.
 Local Planning LEOP, school capital improvement plan, school budget and Mechanisms to be Used school crisis management plan in Implementation, if any: Progress Report Action Status In Progress/Continue in Plan Update Report of Progress No progress has been made.
 Lack of financial resources for construction continues to be the main obstacle, however, the school district is interested in building safe rooms if funding can be secured.
-Scource.